SGMOModeling/PyWFM/docsrc/index.rst

 .. warning::
    IWFM Applications simulated with a different version of IWFM than used with pywfm may fail silently.
+   In these cases, users should be able to rerun the model with the same version of IWFM as the IWFM API included with pywfm.
-   If you do not plan to rerun the model, use the version of pywfm with the same IWFM API, if available.
+   If you do not plan to rerun the model, install the version of pywfm with the same IWFM API, if available.

 .. versionadded:: 0.2.2
    pywfm now includes an indicator for the version of the IWFM API in the version